Business Metaphor Examples

 - Mountain climbing metaphors: This one is not good at all.
 It suggests an uphill struggle all the way, especially if one of the sides makes reference to heading towards a “precipice.”
 There won’t be much “smooth sailing” here.

 There are also positive metaphors that can provide vital clues to the negotiator’s style or the type of negotiation you might be encountering.
 Positive phrases that suggest a collaborative approach might include:

 - “hammering out our differences”

 - “working through our problem”

-Now, just put yourself in your counterpart's shoes and think about the metaphors that you might have uttered or employed during a negotiation.
-Ask yourself just what you might have been “telegraphing” to them!
-Were you suggesting a problem solving approach or a battle?
+Now, just put yourself in the other side’s shoes.
+Think about the metaphors that you might have uttered or employed during a negotiation.
+Ask yourself just what you might have been “telegraphing” to others!
+Were you suggesting a problem-solving approach or a battle?

-Language is everything.
-What you say and how you say it can be literally translated into how your counterpart will respond to you or vice versa.
-The business metaphors we employ in our negotiations can influence how either party is perceived by the other.
-We can also change the metaphors we use to influence the mood of a business negotiation and to bring about a result that is both positive and productive.
+Our use of language is very important.
+What you say and how you say it can be literally translated into how the other side will respond to you, or vice versa.
+The business metaphors we employ in our negotiations can influence how either side perceives the other.
+We can also change the metaphors we use to influence the mood of a business meeting and to bring about a result that is both positive and productive.

-1) The Negotiators Fieldbook, “The Road to Hell is Paved with Metaphors", Howard Gadlin, Andrea Schneider, and Christopher Honeyman
+Reference: The Negotiators Fieldbook, “The Road to Hell is Paved with Metaphors,” Howard Gadlin, Andrea Schneider, and Christopher Honeyman